-We have seen many legal developments in Azerbaijan during the years since its independence, including the enactment of a modern Civil Code, the streamlining of activities requiring licenses and permits, the establishment of centralized property and mortgage registries, the adoption of international financial reporting standards, the establishment of special economic zones and industrial parks and the introduction of a single window system for company registration, immigration/ work permit formalities and customs processing, together with remarkable advancements in e-government.
+We have seen many legal developments in Azerbaijan during the years since its independence, including the enactment of a modern Civil Code, the streamlining of activities requiring licenses and permits, the establishment of centralized property and mortgage registries, the adoption of international financial reporting standards, the establishment of special economic zones and industrial parks and the introduction of a single window system for company registration, immigration/work permit formalities and customs processing, together with remarkable advancements in e-government.

-In the World Economic Forum Global Competitiveness Index 2015-2016 Azerbaijan was ranked in 40th place (out of 140 countries).
-In the Doing Business 2016 report, published by the World Bank and the IFC, Azerbaijan received a respectable ranking of 63th place (out of 189 countries) in an independent evaluation of the ease of doing business.
-Within the specific categories, Azerbaijan placed especially well in the areas of starting a business (7th), registering property (22nd), paying taxes (34th), protecting minority investors (36th) and enforcing contracts (40 th).
+In the World Economic Forum Global Competitiveness Index 2016-2017 Azerbaijan was ranked in 37th place (out of 138 countries).
+In the Doing Business 2017 report, published by the World Bank and the IFC, Azerbaijan received a respectable ranking of 65th place (out of 190 countries) in an independent evaluation of the ease of doing business.
+Within the specific categories, Azerbaijan placed especially well in the areas of starting a business (5th), registering property (22nd), protecting minority investors (32nd), paying taxes (40th) and enforcing contracts (44th).

-The Dentons guide is general in nature, intending only to highlight some of the principal issues of interest to those present in this market.
+The Dentons Guide is general in nature, intending only to highlight some of the principal issues of interest to those present in this market.
 For companies and financial institutions considering an activity in Azerbaijan, we hope that it will serve as a good and practical introduction to the legal and business environment in the country.